Introduction

 The Poseidon Adventure was nominated for seven Academy Awards and won two.
 One for special effects, and one for best song (“The Morning After“).
 The film went on from there to develop an active fan base and became one of the first films that people went to see over and over.
 Some fans can even recite every line of dialogue.

 Irwin Allen had gambled big time on The Poseidon Adventure and came out on top.
 Allen instantly became the most sought-after producer in the industry.
-He was literally able to choose whatever project he wanted to do next.
+Therefore, he was able to choose whatever project he wanted to do next.

 From Water to Fire